 “I’ve put in my time for 40 years, so I deserve a good retirement”

 Why?
 Why do you deserve it over anyone else?
 What sets you apart from the other 1.8 million people who graduate college every year?
 36% percent of people who have a bachelor’s aren’t even working jobs that require a degree.
-Why do you think you’re owed a good job just for getting through school?
+Why do you think you’re entitled to a good job just for getting through school?

 Hint: You’re not.